gammapy/gammapy/docs/howto.rst

 Spell and pronounce Gammapy
 +++++++++++++++++++++++++++
-The recommended spelling is "Gammapy" (as a proper name), where the syllable "py" is pronounced like the english word "pie".
+The recommended spelling is "Gammapy" as proper name.
+The recommended pronunciation is [ɡæməpaɪ] where the syllable "py" is pronounced like the english word "pie".
+You can listen to it `here <http://ipa-reader.xyz/?text=ˈ%C9%A1æməpaɪ&voice=Amy>`__.

 Access IACT data